Jkolze1/react-gh-pages/README.md

 # React Disney Princess Game
-Description:This is a Disney Princess themed memory game that utilizes the React Framework. <br>
+Description: This is a Disney Princess themed memory game that utilizes the React Framework. <br>
 # Rules <br>
 Click each character card once to win, if you click one image twice you'll have to start over.
 Good luck!
 <br>